sabir5623/sabir5623/README.md

 - 👀 I’m interested in ...
 DATA/BUSINESS ANALYTICS
 - 🌱 I’m currently learning ...
 AI- BUSINESS INTELLIGENCE ANALYTICS
 - 💞️ I’m looking to collaborate on ...
 PROJECT ON DATA FIELDS
-- 📫 How to reach me ... https://www.linkedin.com/in/md-sabir-ali/
+- 📫 You can reach me at ... https://www.linkedin.com/in/md-sabir-ali/
 - 😄 Pronouns: ...He/Him
 - ⚡ Fun fact: ...
 I havn't Travel Any Country Yet
 -